moliver28/resume/_posts/2021-10-17-innovation1.md

 ---
 layout: post
-title: Understanding Innovation, Part I-A: What is innovation?
+title: Understanding Innovation, Part I.A - What is innovation?
 date: 2021-10-17 11:12:00-0400
 description: This post is adapted from my talk at the University of Washington’s Department of Electrical and Computer Engineering.
 ---